When you sit down to edit a book, you want to improve your story and your writing.

 It could be weeks or months between the chapters you’ve written.
 Because of this, you are likely to have some inconsistencies, mismatches, and style changes.

-If you can’t afford a professional edit, you can still improve and polish your manuscript.
+If you can’t afford a professional editing service, you can still improve and polish your manuscript.

 It doesn’t matter if you are going to self-publish or try to find a traditional publisher through a literary agent.